George Harold Winterbottom: Gentleman farmer

-In 1913, 12 years after the death of his first wife, Winterbottom married Georgina McLeod, the daughter of a Scottish cleric, and had two more sons, Ian and Alistair.
+In 1913, 12 years after the death of his first wife, Winterbottom married Georgina McLeod, the daughter of a Scottish cleric, and had two more sons, Ian (who became a Labour Party MP and peer) and Alistair.

 Agriculture

 In 1902 Winterbottom set about turning his land into a viable business with the same vigour he had applied to bookcloth by studying agriculture.
 He began by selling off excess woodland and by breeding Shire horses from his own stables, which he continued for the rest of his life.
 By 1909, with his eye for quality control, Winterbottom's sheep were producing more than 500 fleeces per year, fetching the highest prices in the county.
 By 1913, he diversified into cattle, choosing carefully selecting Friesian stock for milk production.
 During World War I as part of the war effort, he was able to sell off excess livestock and began ramping up wheat production, making up for a shortage of labour by innovating new machinery imported from America.
 At the end of the war, he expanded his Friesian breed, making Winterbottom a household name among breeders with his two celebrated herds.
 Apart from an unknown number of tenant farms, in 1927, Winterbottom employed 60 full-time farm workers on his land.